Sysprep (System Preparation) Overview

 New and changed functionality

-Beginning with Windows 8.1, the Sysprep user interface is deprecated.
+In Windows 8.1, the Sysprep user interface is deprecated.
 The Sysprep UI will continue to be supported in this release however it may be removed in a future release.
 We recommend that you update your deployment workflow to use Sysprep from the command line.
 For more information, see Sysprep Command-Line Options.

 You must run Windows Setup before you use Sysprep.

-Note When you copy Windows images between PCs, the reference and destination PCs may not have to have compatible hardware abstraction layers (HALs).
+When you copy Windows images between PCs, the reference and destination PCs may not have to have compatible hardware abstraction layers (HALs).
 The /detecthal option in the Boot Configuration Data (BCD) enables a system that has already run Sysprep to install the correct HAL.

 Sysprep has the following limitations: